 Few New Zealand retailers can claim the kind of history that Marbecks has, let alone those in the music trade.
-Eighty years has seen the now fourth-generation family business survive the Great Depression, share market crash, Auckland power crisis, and a lifetime of change in the music industry.
+Almost ninety years has seen the now fourth-generation family business survive the Great Depression, share market crash, Auckland power crisis, and a lifetime of change in the music industry.
 From sheet music to 78s, LPs to cassettes to CDs and back again, Marbecks has seen and sold it all.

 Alfie and Eileen

 Alfred (Alfie) and Eileen Marbeck first met in 1918.
-Both were accomplished pianists, and were heavily involved in Auckland’s music scene.
+Both were accomplished pianists and were heavily involved in Auckland’s music scene.
 Alfie taught piano lessons and for a time had his own orchestra, performing at silent movies around town.

 In the early 30s, both were working at Queen Street store Strange’s Music when, with Eileen’s brother, they decided to break away and start their own business.
 Settling on a site in nearby Queens Arcade, they officially opened the store in 1934.